Coco (in Spanish with English subtitles)

 Register for the event and we'll send you updates if there are any schedule changes as well as info on future free Railyard programs and events around Santa Fe and Albuquerque.

-Please note: this week only, the movie will be shown on Saturday night instead of Friday.
+Please note: this week, the movie will be shown on Saturday night instead of Friday.

 "Coco" will be shown in Spanish with English subtitles.